 Tiered instruction and job search assistance are available for all participants ranging from welfare recipients with no work history to dislocated professionals.
 Basic, intermediate, and advanced levels of instruction are offered to accommodate specific job seeker needs based on their educational background, work history and employment goals.
 Individualized and small group instruction accommodates job seeker preparedness from the Employability Skills classroom to Transitional Job Search and finally the Directed Job Search.

-The PA CareerLink® Lehigh Valley workforce system tracks participant barriers to employment through the following Environmental Analysis.
+The PA CareerLink® Lehigh Valley workforce system tracks participant barriers to employment.